-The University of Western Ontario Department of Political Science Religion and Politics in Comparative Perspective (4202F/9736A) 2012

-Andrés Pérez SSC 4164 aperez@uwo.ca

-Office Hours: Wednesdays 10 am- 12m

-Course Objective

-This course studies the interaction between religion and politics in the Americas.
-More specifically, it analyzes and compares the relationship between dominant ideas of God and the political cultures of Canada, the United States and several Latin American countries.
+This course studies the relationship between religion and politics in Judaism, Christianity and Islam.
+More specifically, the course is designed to help students identify and analyze affinities, tensions and contradictions between ideas of God and principles of political authority in these three religious traditions.

-Prerequisites/Antirequisites
+Important Notice Re: Prerequisites/Antirequisites

 Please Note: You are responsible for ensuring that you have successfully completed all course prerequisites, and that you have not taken an antirequisite course.
 Lack of prerequisites may not be used as a basis for an appeal.
 If you are found to be ineligible for a course, you may be removed from it at any time and you will receive no adjustment to your fees.
 This decision cannot be appealed.
 If you find that you do not have the course prerequisites, it is in your best interest to drop the course well before the end of the add/drop period.
 Your prompt attention to this matter will not only help protect your academic record, but will ensure that spaces become available for students who require the course in question for graduation.
 Office of the Dean, Faculty of Social Science

-Office of the Deall, Faculty of Social Scie

-Important Notice

-Because of the sensitive nature of the topics covered in this course, it is imperative that we respect both those who have religious beliefs and those who do not.
-However, you should keep in mind that this course has been designed to critically examine the interaction between religion and politics.
-Religious organizations and values will be analyzed from a political and critical perspective.
-If you are uncomfortable having your own religious views examined, you may want to reconsider taking this course.

-Student Assessment

-The overall grade for the course will be determined as follows: